 Initially the Fund intended to hold such investments until disposed of via a private transaction with one or more investors or in or following an IPO.
-On 28 May 2021, the Fund agreed to sell its investment, through the Investment Subsidiary, in FCB Group Limited to a shareholder of the Fund.
-See note 17.
-Currently the Fund is in a process of negotiation with possible investors to dispose of its remaining investments The Fund does not currently intend to make any new investments.
+On 28 May 2021, the Subsidiary sold its investment in FCB Group Limited to a third party for an amount of US\$678,076.
+See note 6.

-Asset allocation is determined by the Investment Manager who manages the distribution of assets to achieve the investment objectives.
+Asset allocation is determined by the Investment Manager who manages the distribution of assets to achieve the investment objective.
 Divergence from target asset allocations and the composition of the portfolio is monitored by the Investment Manager.

-At 31 December 2020 and 2019, the underlying investments are held through the Fund's investment in the Subsidiary.
+At 31 December 2021 and 2020, the underlying investments are held through the Fund's investment in the Subsidiary.